-If you are someone you know wants to recover from substance abuse and addiction disorders, there are many treatment options available.
-It is vital for those struggling with addiction to seek out the assistance of trained medical professionals.
-That way, individuals will be able to work with experts to develop a comprehensive plan that will help them during the recovery process.
-Furthermore, it is essential to take a well-rounded approach when it comes to addiction therapy.
-For example, exercise therapy can be a useful recovery option for residents in Colorado and beyond.
+If you or someone you care about wants to overcome a substance use disorder (SUD), many addiction treatment options are available.
+It is vital for those struggling with addiction to seek out the assistance of trained medical professionals so they can work together to develop a customized and comprehensive treatment plan that raises the chances of them successfully overcoming addiction.
+Furthermore, it is essential to take a well-rounded approach to rehab.
+For example, physical exercise in recovery can be helpful for people struggling with addiction or other mental health issues in Colorado and beyond.

-How Can Exercise Therapy Help Someone with the Recovery Process?
+How Can Exercise Therapy Help with Mental Health Recovery?

 In addition, exercise therapy is an essential part of the recovery process because substance abuse and addiction disorders can impact your physical health.
 For example, long-term alcohol abuse can damage your liver.
-If you want to protect the physical health of your body, then exercise is critical.
+If you want to protect your body’s physical health, then exercise is critical.
 Regular exercise can improve the health of your bones, protect your cardiovascular system, and prevent long-term health complications.

-If you are looking for a way to start exercising during substance abuse treatment, then it is important to start low and go slow.
+Suppose you are looking for a way to start exercising while in a treatment program for a SUD or another mental health issue.
+In that case, it is important to start low and go slow.
 Particularly if you have not exercised regularly for a long time, you need to stay safe and avoid injuries.
-Some ideas include:

 - Start by walking around the neighborhood for a half-hour every day